Eziat/PermissionBundle/README.md

 Basically it make sense to use it if you need to have something more flexible than roles but less complex than acl definitions.

-Note: This bundle doesn't provide an authorization layer.

 Installation
 ------------